jeremydub/dot15d4/docs/driver/driver-design.md

 "Radio Off" is modeled as a task in its own right rather than being defined as the "absence" of other tasks:

 - The radio driver state machine is modeled entirely around tasks, i.e. tasks are just state machine states.
 Defining a radio off _state_ then automatically requires existence of a corresponding _task_.
-- It turns out that low-energy protocols require sleep periods to be defined as precisely scheduled time windows just as RX or TX windows.
+- It turns out that low-energy protocols require sleep periods to be defined as precisely scheduled time windows just as rx or tx windows.
 - The scheduling API is simplified if all radio states can be scheduled in the same way.

 Note that CSMA/CA requires control of isolated CCA operations with potentially long subsequent backoff periods.
 Performance testing showed that CCA is too short on 2.4G O-QSPK for the CPU to keep up.
-So CCA needs to be part of the TX task.
-When CCA succeeds, the driver will enter the TX state, otherwise it will fall back to "radio off" state.
+So CCA needs to be part of the tx task.
+When CCA succeeds, the driver will enter the tx state, otherwise it will fall back to "radio off" state.
 Such non-deterministic task outcomes allow CSMA/CA, TSCH CCA, etc. to be part of the framework.
-With non-deterministic TX tasks, backoff periods can be modeled generically across drivers as "Radio Off" fallback tasks if executing a TX tasks fails due to CCA busy.
+With non-deterministic tx tasks, backoff periods can be modeled generically across drivers as "Radio Off" fallback tasks if executing a tx tasks fails due to CCA busy.

 ### ACK hardware offloading

 Some vendors have built in support for either automated acknowledgement or sophisticated mangling of ACK frames (e.g. to insert sequence numbers or timing-critical information at runtime).
 Therefore drivers MAY implement ACK offloading (auto-ACK):

-- Send ACK flag of the RX task: asks the driver to send an immediate or enhanced acknowledgement frame (Imm-Ack or Enh-Ack) in response receiving a frame as part of an Rx task.
+- Send ACK flag of the rx task: asks the driver to send an immediate or enhanced acknowledgement frame (Imm-Ack or Enh-Ack) in response receiving a frame as part of an rx task.
-- Wait for ACK flag of the TX task: asks the driver to wait (with timeout) for an Imm-Ack or Enh-Ack after a Tx tasks finishes.
+- Wait for ACK flag of the tx task: asks the driver to wait (with timeout) for an Imm-Ack or Enh-Ack after a tx tasks finishes.

 ### Behavioral modeling of task transitions

-The model treats transitions between tasks as driver primitives, i.e. hardware-accelerated _pairs_ of tasks like Off-to-RX, Off-to-TX, RX-to-TX, TX-to-RX, RX-to-RX, TX-to-TX, TX-to-Off and RX-to-Off switching occupy separate API methods.
+The model treats transitions between tasks as driver primitives, i.e. hardware-accelerated _pairs_ of tasks like off-to-rx, off-to-tx, rx-to-tx, tx-to-rx, rx-to-rx, tx-to-tx, tx-to-off and rx-to-off switching occupy separate API methods.
 In Rust, making use of the typestate pattern, it is easy and efficient to implement different code paths depending on runtime state while also statically proving overall behavioral correctness.
 We therefore use the typestate pattern to enforce correct implementation of individual task transition pairs.

 The typestate pattern may seem more verbose or complex than send/receive drivers at first sight, but it turns out to be the simpler driver model in practice.
 Code implementing state-aware per-transition optimizations at runtime conceptually requires drivers to implement the same state machine.
 Having the state machine pre-defined in the API makes it easier to implement and validate and removes boilerplate and shared logic from driver implementations.